 AMELANCHIER (SERVICEBERRY), AUTUMN BRILLIANCE (Amelanchier x grandiflora ‘Autumn Brilliance’) Height: 20’-25’, Width: 15’.
 Full sun.
 A small, multi-stemmed native tree with an open crown.
-White blossoms in spring are followed by sweet purplish-black fruit in June that is favored by birds.
+White blossoms in spring are followed by sweet purplish-black fruit in June that is edible.
+The fruit is favored by birds which will consume the berries as soon as they begin to ripen.
 Small medium green leaves in summer turn a brilliant red in fall.
 A slow to medium grower which performs best in well drained and rich soil, but will grow in drier soils as well.
 Growing zones 3b to 7.

 FLOWERING CRAB, PINK SPIRES (Malus ‘Pink Spires’) Height: 15’-20’, Width: 12’.
 Full sun.
 Ideal in areas where a wide crown cannot be used.
 Foliage emerges red-purple, turning medium green in summer.
 Flowers open lavender pink fading to near white.
 Fruit is purple-red, ½” in diameter and persists through the winter.
 In the spring, returning birds will consume the fruit, eliminating any mess from falling fruit.
 Best in well drained soils.
 Growing zones 2 to 7.